asanzdiego/deck.js-pandoc-slides/doc/md/readme.md

   than plain text files with extension md, and a lightweight markup (we should know it but it is very simple).

-- Once created the md files, can generate docx, html, pdf, beamer and slides with a script.
+- Once created the md files, we can generate html, html-slides y pdf-beamer with a script.

 ## Build

-- To build docx, html, pdf, beamer and slides from md, go to the root folder and execute:
+- To build html, slides in html or slides in pdf-beamer from md, go to the root folder and execute:

 ~~~
    ./build.sh - To convert all md files of all the folders